hxwang/Careercup150/file/mathematics-and-probability.md

   - Similarly, find the probability of collison with n ants on an n-vertex polygon.

 - 7.3 Given two lines on a Cartesian plane, determine whether the two lines would intersect. [[Solution]](../code/7.3.java)

+- 7.4 Write methods to implement the multiply, subtract, and divide operations for integers.
+Use only add operator.